For a child with autism, safety issues must be addressed at home, at school and in the community.

 Autism safety isn't just teaching your child about danger, it's also about making sure the proper authorities know about your child's autism in the event of an emergency.

-In the glove box - He went on to point out that if the driver was unconscious, they usually looked in the glove box for registration, and suggested we put something in there that could be found.
+In the glove box - The State Trooper pointed out that if the driver was unconscious, the police or fire department usually looked in the glove box for registration, and suggested we put something in there that would be easily found by first responders.

 These ID cards have Lucas' medical information on them, including his condition, his doctor and the medicines he takes.
 Again, with autism, safety involves keeping people informed about the person's condition, medications, etc.